-We may keep track of how you interact with links available on Bumble including third party services and clients by redirecting clicks or through other means.
+We may keep track of how you interact with links available on Bumble including third party services by redirecting clicks or through other means.
 We may share aggregate click statistics such as how many times a particular link was clicked on.

 Our main goal is to ensure your experience on Bumble is an enjoyable one and you don’t end up getting stung!
 In order to deliver an enjoyable experience to you, we may use your Registration and other information to:

 We use a combination of automated systems and a team of moderators to monitor and review accounts (including photos and any other information uploaded onto user profiles) and messages for content that indicates breaches of our Terms and Conditions of Use.
 If an account or message meets certain criteria that demonstrate that the Terms and Conditions of Use are likely to have been breached, the relevant account will be subject to a warning and the user’s access restricted and/or blocked.
 Affected Users can contact Bumble to contest the decision.